 Stroll sandy beaches or enjoy the sound of the waves crashing against the shore while exploring the beauty of historic coastal towns, right here in Wisconsin.
-Enjoy some fun in the sun while kayaking over the crystal-clear waters of Lake Michigan, bask in the sun on a sandy beach or set sail on a relaxing guided boat tour – whatever you choose, Wisconsin’s coastal towns have a memorable experience waiting for everyone.
+Enjoy some fun in the sun while kayaking over the crystal-clear waters of Lake Michigan, relax with family and friends on a sandy beach or set sail on a relaxing guided boat tour – whatever you choose, Wisconsin’s coastal towns have a memorable experience waiting for everyone.

 Bailey’s Harbor – Door County